jCalamari/velocypack4s/README.md

 #### About README

-The content of README file is generated from
+The content of the README file is generated from `modules/docs/src/main/tut/README.md`

+To edit the README file:

+1. Edit `modules/docs/src/main/tut/README.md`
+2. Run `sbt tut`
+3. Commit both files.

 #### TODO